Reptiles of Concern

 - Nile monitor (Varanus niloticus)

-Anyone who possesses a former reptile of concern and can no longer keep their animal may relinquish it at a Nonnative Pet Amnesty Day event or to a licensed reptile dealer.
-A map of licensed reptile dealers is available online.
+Anyone who possesses a former Reptile of Concern and can no longer keep their animal may relinquish it through the FWC’s Exotic Pet Amnesty Program.